 How to make it 🔪

-- Add coconut (reserve a tablespoon for garnish), ginger, and green chillies to a blender jar.
+- Prepare the coconut paste: Add grated coconut (reserve 1 tablespoon for garnish), ginger, and green chillies to a blender.

 Want to save this recipe?